sts10/linux-notes-mdbook/src/initial-setup/basics.md

 ## Installing Snap

-Think it's just `sudo apt install snapd`
+Think it's just `sudo apt install snapd`.

+Know that, sometimes in order to _update_ applications that you install via Snap need to be updated with a command like `snap refresh` or `snap refresh <app_name>`.
+Run `snap refresh --help` for more information.

 ## Generic upgrade line